metrico/qryn-client/README.md

 });
 ```

-- `baseUrl`: The base URL of the Qryn API.
+- `baseUrl`: The base URL of the Gigapipe API.
 - `auth`: An object containing the authentication credentials (`username` and `password`).
 - `timeout`: The timeout value in milliseconds for API requests.

-You can create multiple instances of QrynClient with different configurations for backup purposes.
+You can create multiple instances of GigapipeClient with different configurations for backup purposes.

 ### Pushing Logs to Loki